xyb3rt/acme.vim/README.md

 	Additionally *acme.vim* supports the new prefix `^`: The output of the command goes to a new scratch window.

-	Commands can also be started with the `R` command, which uses the current working directory, or the directory containing the current file when used with `!`.
+	Commands can also be started with the `R` command.
 All commands of the current buffer or the ones matching a given pattern can be killed with the `K` command.

 * Send text to commands: